jonaudet/SurvivalModels/README.md

+---
+output:
+  html_document:
+    number_sections: yes
+---
 # SurvivalModels
 Various survival models coded in Stan

-All models account for censoring.
+All models account for right censoring.
 The exponential, lognormal, weibull, and logistic use the ccdf to do so.
 For the gamma, the gamma_ccdf function had trouble converging (asking for very large `max_treedepth`) so the censored data is taken into account by considering it as missing data (based on a suggestion by Richard McElreath on